ONSdigital/rm-action-service/README.md

 # Action Service
 The Action service is a RESTful web service implemented using Spring Boot.

 An action represents an operation that is required for a case.
-For example, posting out a paper form or arranging a field visit.
-They are loose-form and can represent a number of different tasks that need to happen, both manual and automatic.
-These are distributed to consuming services via RabbitMQ and will be picked up if they match the action's requested handler.

-The Action service doesn't "understand" what a certain Action represents - the consuming services will do and will update the Action service when the action's state has been changed.
-Sometimes the consuming service will need more fine-grained information on the state than this service provides; for example, a Hotel Visit action for the Fieldwork Management Tool will be `ACTIVE` as soon as FWMT accepts it, but the FWMT will have sub-states such as "Visit assigned" or "Someone on-site".
-These are stored in the Action service as the Situation.

-Actions are grouped into action plans via a set of action rules that define, in terms of a day, when a certain action should be taken.
-Action plans are applied to cases to create actions.
+For example, posting out an enrolment code or sending an email.

 ## Running